 The opportunity: Getting closer to customers

 Prior to engaging Customer Radar, Foodco franchises gathered feedback from about 1% of customers.
-Mystery shoppers were the go-to approach—a method despised by the franchisees, and one that came at huge cost to the business.
+Mystery shoppers were the go-to approach—a method despised by the franchisees, and one that came at a huge cost to the business.
 Data collected was anecdotal, and came with a one month delay.
-Their other methods of gathering feedback weren’t much better: hand-written feedback cards that had to be manually entered then processed, and website feedback with a five day time lag.
+Their other methods of gathering feedback weren’t much better: hand-written feedback cards that had to be manually entered then processed and website feedback with a five-day time lag.

-In an increasingly competitive market, with customer preferences changing like the wind, having a delayed understanding of only 1% of customers wasn’t good enough.
+In an increasingly competitive market, with customer preferences changing based on each customer interaction, having a delayed understanding of only 1% of customers wasn’t good enough.
 Foodco wanted to completely turn their approach to feedback on its head, and receive instantly actionable feedback from 100% of customers.

 The process: 11,000 mystery shoppers

-Last year, Foodco New Zealand collected 3,000 pieces of feedback from customers.
-In the first week of using Customer Radar, they collected over 11,000 for Muffin Break alone.
+In the first week of using Customer Radar, they collected feedback from over 11,000 customers for Muffin Break alone.
 How?
-Foodco designed a range of posters and flyers, intended to engage customers with the concept of ‘you are the mystery shopper.’
-Additionally, they implemented emails out to their database asking for feedback.
-This marketing, combined with their new roll out of free WiFi, meant massive engagement with customers over feedback—in order to access the free WiFi in any Muffin Break or Jamaica Blue location, customers were asked two questions about the service they had just received.
-This meant two things occurred—the feedback numbers increased dramatically, and the content was much more relevant, and timely.
+Foodco engaged customers with the concept of ‘you are the mystery shopper.’
+They sent emails out to their customers asking for feedback after they used their loyalty card.
+The in-store marketing, combined with free WiFi in any Muffin Break or Jamaica Blue location, where customers were asked two questions about the service they had just received.
+This meant two things occurred—the feedback numbers increased dramatically, and the content was much more relevant and timely.

 Another benefit Foodco appreciated was the ability to have alerts sent out in real-time, based on feedback received.
 As an example, management set up an alert that any NPS rating under six would trigger an alert.
 Upon receiving an alert on the first weekend of using Customer Radar, Foodco were able to identify that one of the franchises had made a change to the way they were making and selling their coffee, leading to complaints and a reduction in business.
 Instead of simply losing customers, Foodco were able to dive in and create a solution—combining several different products at a discounted price, ensuring all baristas had been trained in the ‘Muffin Break way’ and communicating what they had done to the customers who had provided the feedback.